 Happy Birthday, Eric Clapton!!!

-Last Christmas Eve, Eric Clapton released a standalone single, titled “Heart Of A Child.”
-The tune was co-written by fellow covid vaccine skeptic, filmmaker Robin Monotti, who was then suspended by Twitter.
+Back on Christmas Eve 2021, Eric Clapton released a standalone single, titled “Heart Of A Child.”

 Out now is Clapton’s latest album, The Lady In The Balcony: Lockdown Sessions.
 The 17-track collection was produced by Russ Titelman, and features scaled back, full-band renditions of country and blues standards along with such Clapton standards as “After Midnight,” “Layla,” “Bell Bottom Blues,” “Tears In Heaven,” “Nobody Knows You When You’re Down And Out,” and “Key To The Highway.”

 Backing Clapton are longtime sidemen Nathan East on bass and vocals, Steve Gadd on drums, and Chris Stainton and keyboards.
 The album was tracked at Cowdray House in West Sussex, England.